 Such disclosures will be available prior to the start of the activity.
 Jefferson Conflict of Interest resolution process may result in changes to the program agenda.

 Presenters are required to disclose at the start of their session if their content contains information of commercial products/devices that are unlabeled for use or investigational uses of products not yet approved.

 The views expressed in this activity are those of the faculty.
 It should not be inferred or assumed that they are expressing the views of any manufacturer of pharmaceuticals or devices or Thomas Jefferson University.

 It should be noted that the recommendations made herein with regard to the use of therapeutic agents, varying disease states, and assessments of risk, are based upon a combination of clinical trials, current guidelines, and the clinical practice experience of the participating presenters.
 The drug selection and dosage information presented in this activity are believed to be accurate.
 However, participants are urged to consult all available data on products and procedures before using them in clinical practice.

 In support of improving patient care, Thomas Jefferson University is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Physicians: Thomas Jefferson University designates this live activity for a maximum of 6.25 AMA PRA Category 1 Credits™.
+Physicians: This educational activity is designated for a maximum of 6.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nurses: Nurses will be awarded 6.25 nursing contact hours.